SocketCluster/socketcluster-website/website/versioned_docs/version-15.0.6/consumables-and-consumers.md

 ## Consumables

-While the pattern described above is succinct and conveninent, sometimes, you need more flexibility.
+While the pattern described above is succinct and convenient, sometimes, you need more flexibility.
 For example, you may want to `await` for a back end operation to complete before processing events from a `receiver`.

 Consider this naive approach: